 Legal Compliance and Respect for Human Rights

 Bachem obliges all employees to obey all laws and regulations applicable to its activities as well as with its internal guidelines.
-Furthermore, the Company respects and complies with the principles expressed in the United Nations Declaration of Human Rights.
+Bachem believes in the dignity of every human being and in respecting individual rights.
+The company is well aware of the importance of the UK Modern Slavery Act.
+The annually published MSA statement explains Bachem’s commitment to continuously preventing any form of modern slavery or human trafficking within its organization and supply chain.
+Bachem respects and complies with the principles expressed in the United Nations Declaration of Human Rights.
 To that end all employees are trained on employment and regularly in human rights policies and procedures concerning aspects of human rights that are relevant to the Group’s operations.
 The trainings cover topics like information security, discrimination and harassment as well as whistleblowing.
 In 2020, no significant fines and non-monetary sanctions for non-compliance with laws and regulations in the social, economic or environmental area were filed.
 For environmental laws and regulations and the corresponding training see the according paragraph above.

 Maintaining a dialogue with people or groups having an interest in Bachem and that can either affect or be affected by the Group’s business is in the company’s own interest, but also a sign of taking responsibility in and for the surrounding community.
 Bachem looks and acts beyond company boundaries and involve its key stakeholders in an ongoing transparent, accurate, open and honest dialogue.
 Bachem’s memberships with organizations for mutual benefit are currently evaluated, taking into account the stakeholder analysis carried out in 2019.